 The academic schedule for each semester and summer term is designed to assure academic program implementation plans and to meet identified interests and needs of students in multiple locations.

 The schedule for spring classes is published the previous October; the fall class schedule is published in April.
-Both schedules are available at each campus.
 The summer schedule is typically published during the previous fall.
 The spring, summer and fall schedules are available online at www.wvncc.edu.

 The College is developing increasingly flexible and alternate methods of instruction as well as utilizing electronic methods to supplement traditional information, communication, and materials.